 Full-time equivalent employees equal the number of employees on full-time schedules and the number of employees on part-time schedules converted to a full-time basis.
-VCTC has the same number of employees as last year, which is twenty-four.
+VCTC has the same number of full- time employees as last year, which is twenty-four.
+Included in the budget are two part time (estimated 960 hours) intern positions; one in Planning and one in Transit.
+The total full time equivalent positions in the proposed budget including the two intern positions is 24.9.
 Below in Table 6 - Full Time Equivalents by Program are the year-to-year full-time equivalent comparisons: